Book Writing Strategies: 10 Book Writing Tactics that End in Failure

 PRACTICE

-For today’s practice, take fifteen minutes to figure out what you’re going to write.
-Answer these three questions, and share your answers in the practice box below.
+For today's practice, take fifteen minutes to figure out what you're going to write.
+Answer these three questions, and share your answers in the Pro Practice Workshop here.

 - Tell me your idea for your book.
 (Don’t worry; I have so many ideas of my own, there’s no way I’ll write your book, too.
 But it’s so powerful to share your idea with someone else!
 Hit reply and let me know what you plan to write.)